-• Price per share;
+- Price per share;

 - Exact name of corporation;

 - Principal exchange upon which sold, if listed on an exchange; and

 - Nine-digit CUSIP number.

-- Bonds.
+Bonds.
 For bonds, indicate:

 - Quantity and denomination;

 - Name of obligor;

 - Date of maturity;

-Interest rate;

-- Interest rate,
+- Interest rate;

-Interest due detr
+- Interest due date:

-- Interest due date;Principal exchange, if listed on an
+- Principal exchange, if listed on an exchange; and

-exchange; and

-• Nine-digit CUSIP number.
+- Nine-digit CUSIP number.